K9 TailSaver® Instructions

 A Second Use: It can be used to hold the tail sleeve in the air.
 To do this thread it through the silver ring on the back of the harness and hook both jaw clips to the top side of the tail sleeve.

-3rd Use: It can be used as a strap replacement if a strap gets damaged.
+3rd Use: It can be used as a strap replacement

 Length of Sleeve: Fold tail sleeve up and fold together so the velcro inside the tip of the sleeve presses together to keep tail sleeve folded up.